Sntai20/CSC180/README.md

 # Antonio Santana
-## Computer Science Course 180
+### Computer Science Course 180
-## C# Portfolio: Bill of Accomplishment
+### C# Portfolio: Bill of Accomplishment

-The programs below demonstrate fundamental C# concepts with coding conventions and best practices.
+This final project demonstrates fundamental C# concepts with best practices coding conventions.
 The end result was to create a reference portfolio of known good source code to show potential employers and for future projects.
 As a result, one of the goals was to improve readability by implementing consistent commenting, naming, and layout conventions.

-The final project in this class is to produce a portfolio of at least 50 sample c# programs that demonstrate topics discussed in the class.
-This repository will contain a collection of possible (suggested) sample programs provided by the instructor for task #1 (below).

 Project components (tasks) for each sample program:
 1) find suitable example programs hopefully written by professional programmers,